localdevices/LiveORC/README.md

 # What is LiveOpenRiverCam

-LiveOpenRiverCam allows you to run operational measurement stations that estimate river discharge from videos.
+LiveOpenRiverCam allows you to run operational measurement stations that estimate river surface velocity and discharge from videos.
 It is meant for e.g. National HydroMeteorological Societies (NHMS), hydropower authorities, waterboards, or service providers of such entities, who wish to establish their own services for such users.
+It is for anyone who wishes to operationalize image-based river surface velocity and discharge measurements using an entirely open source, open scientific transparent approach.
+You can start working with LiveORC with an internet connection, a desktop or laptop computer and one hour of time!
+You can scale the work to many server instances once being familiarized with the components and methods.

 LiveORC will provide you with the following functionalities:
-* A administration-style front end for managing sites, configuration, videos and time series.
+* An administration-style front end for managing sites, configuration, videos and time series.
 * Visualization of time series and video analyses.
 * Fully automated data streaming from operational camera/water level feeds in the field with "edge processing".
 * Per-video processing through "cloud processing".